georgie-alx/SQL-notes/joinstatements.md

 ## INNER JOIN
 An inner join results in the set of records that match in both tables.
+- Table order won't matter in an inner join
+- using JOIN without the INNER: PostgreSQL will treat it as INNER JOIN

 ```
 SELECT * FROM TableA
 INNER JOIN TableB